omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 This data is accessible through a set of query functions, each taking a filter expression, and returning a Pandas DataFrame.

-The ``plot`` module provides a common, Pyplot-like API for the native plotting widgets and Matplotlib.
+The ``ideplot`` module is the interface for displaying plots using the IDE's native (non-Matplotlib) plotting widgets from chart scripts.
+The API is intentionally very close to ``matplotlib.pyplot``.
+When ``ideplot`` is used outside the context of a native plotting widget (such as during the run of ``opp_charttool``, or in IDE during image export), the functions are emulated with Matplotlib.

 The ``vectorops`` module contains the implementations of the built-in vector operations.